tilt-dev/tilt.build/blog/_posts/2022-04-26-secret-management-the-soft-way.md

       key: vault-secret
       property: SOURCE
 ```
 Of course the big plus in this scenario is the full control over the entire lifecycle of a secret, however it comes with its own challenges.
-Managing a tool like vault does not only require pure operational effort, but also intentionally creating proper security procedures to fully leverage its usefulness.
+Managing a tool like Vault does not only require pure operational effort, but also intentionally creating proper security procedures to fully leverage its usefulness.

 ---